karx/karx.github.io/WebComponents/README.md

 This page is usually what I refer to as the base: [Web Technologies](https://developer.mozilla.org/en-US/docs/Web)

-I would recommend every developers, associated with Web development, to revist this page every 3 months, else the dark side WINS!
+I would recommend every developer, associated with Web development, to revisit this page every 3 months, else the dark side WINS!

 So the suit that makes web components possible is